Sfogliatella Riccia – Curly Puff Pastry

 One egg yolk

-How to make the Shell-shaped Flaky Ricotta Pastries:
+How to make the Sfogliatella Riccia – Shell-shaped Flaky Ricotta Pastries:

 How to make the sfogliatella riccia: Bring the water to a boil, add a pinch of salt and pour in the semolina, stirring so as not to form lumps.
 Cook, stirring for about 8 min., stirring constantly.
 Let cool.
 Make a Fontana with flour.
 Put half of the butter, a pinch of salt, and as much water as necessary to knead the dough to a smooth and elastic consistency.
 Wrap the dough in a towel and let rest for an hour.

 Sift the ricotta; mix with the semolina, six tbs: sugar, a pinch of cinnamon, and the candied peel.
 Roll out the pastry with a rolling pin to obtain a 25×18-in. rectangle, 1/16-in. thick.
-Cut the pastry vertically into four strips and place one on top of the other, brushing each one with melted butter.
+Cut the pastry vertically into four strips and place one on top of the other, brushing each with melted butter.
 Let rest for half an hour, and then roll up the stack of dough.

 Slice the roll into ten equal pieces with a very sharp, floured knife.
 Place the pieces on the pastry board and roll them gently with the rolling pin, first vertically, upward, and then in a downwards direction to give them an oval shape.

 Turn the ovals over, place a bit of ricotta filling in the middle of each one, brush the edges with egg yolk, then fold the dough over and press to seal.
-Brush the sfogliatelle with melted strutto and place on a paper greased with butter—Bake in a pre-heated oven at 425°F for 20 min.
+Next, brush the sfogliatelle with melted strutto and place it on a paper greased with butter—Bake in a pre-heated oven at 425°F for 20 min.
 Remove from the oven.
 Brush with melted butter again, lower the temperature to 350°F and bake for 20 minutes.
 Cool, sprinkle the sfogliatella riccia with confectioner’s sugar, and serve.